Makes about 2 cups of relish, enough for at least 8 people

 - Chill in the refrigerator for at least a few hours before serving.
 Make the relish a day or so ahead to save time on Thanksgiving and let the flavours come together.

-My family’s go-to Thanksgiving cranberry recipe is a fresh relish like this.
+My family’s go-to Thanksgiving cranberry recipe is a fresh cranberry orange relish, see my mom’s notes (mid-right of image).
 I prefer it to most cooked cranberry sauces.
-It’s extremely quick to make, requires no cooking, is a beautiful bright-pink colour and the flavours are fresh, light and citrussy.
-I figure there’s no need for things like spices and alcohol in a cranberry sauce or relish.
+It’s extremely quick to make, takes very few ingredients, requires no cooking, is a beautiful bright-pink colour, and the flavours are light and citrussy.
+I figure there’s no real need for things like spices and alcohol in a cranberry sauce or relish.
 There’s generally more than enough of those things in the rest of the Thanksgiving dishes.

 The key points to remember are that dried cranberries are generally sweetened so they lose a lot of tartness, and they have a softer texture than their fresh counterparts.
 When making the relish from dried cranberries, it’s important to add sugar carefully and only if necessary since the sweetness will depend upon the dried cranberries’ sugar content (and the cook’s sweet tooth!).
 Personally, I found it didn’t need any added sugar at all.
 A tart, green apple works well to balance the flavours and bring back some of the texture of a fresh cranberry relish.
 You could probably use other fruit such as grapefruit or lemon as well, but I wanted to stick to as few ingredients as possible since that’s part of the beauty of the fresh relish recipe.